© Copyright – 2013 – Athletics Illustrated

 CK: In search of the next advancement in athletic training, would you suggest the mind is the next frontier?

 TS: Partially yes.
-Instead I would say that combinations of sport science disciplines are where the next breakthroughs are most likely to come.
-We are in an interesting paradox – to become an expert in any field you have to absolutely dedicate and focus yourself to that field, or sub-discipline within that field.
+Instead, I would say that combinations of sport science disciplines are where the next breakthroughs are most likely to come.
+We are in an interesting paradox – to become an expert in any field you have to absolutely dedicate and focus yourself to that field or sub-discipline within that field.
 However, I would suggest that a lot of the new sport science breakthroughs are going to come through cross-disciplinary approaches.
-For example, some of the most interesting research data I have read in the last few years have come from studies combining a psychological and physiological study designs, examining how the brain and body interact to optimize performance.
+For example, some of the most interesting research data I have read in the last few years have come from studies combining, psychological and physiological study designs, examining how the brain and body interact to optimize performance.
 In many ways, the applied sports practitioner has to become an “expert generalist” being able to link and apply many interventions across many scientific disciplines to optimize performance.

 CK: It is interesting that today there continues to be little (albeit growing I am sure) expert usage of psychology in athletics training by the coaches, but the work on the subject started at least in the 1500s with Ambroise Paire.

 TS: Indeed, I think a lot of this has to do with what we can measure.
 It is much easier to quantify things from the neck down (physiology/biomechanics) – e.g. VO2max, blood lactate, force, power output and correlate these quantitative data to performance outcomes.
 It is much more difficult to measure things consistently from the neck up (psychology), as it is much more individual and qualitative in nature.
 However, I would suggest athlete psyche and mental aptitude is a huge player in overall performance outcomes – especially at the elite level.